stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 1. Construct the lookup name, by injecting the `_signal` label after the first label of the delegation owner name.

-2. Perform a DNSSEC-validated lookup of type DSYNC for the lookup name.
-   If a DSYNC RRset is retrieved, return it.
+2. Perform a lookup of type DSYNC for the lookup name, and validate the response if DNSSEC is enabled.
+If a DSYNC RRset results, return it.

-3. When a denial of existence is returned in response to the DSYNC
-   query:
+3. When the query resulted in a negative response:

-   - If the negative response's RRSIG record indicates that the parent is more than one label away, construct a new lookup name by inserting the `_signal` label into the delegation owner name just before the Signer's Name as given by the RRSIG, and go to step 2.
+   - If the negative response indicates that the parent is more than one label away from the `_signal` label, construct a new lookup name by inserting the `_signal` label into the delegation owner name just before the parent zone labels inferred from the negative response, and go to step 2.

-     For example, a DSYNC query relating to the delegation of `example.net.se` might first have been directed at `example._signal.net.se`, after which a query for
+     For example, `city.ise.mie.jp` is delegated from `jp` (and not from `ise.mie.jp` or `mie.jp`!).
+The initial DSYNC query relating to it is thus directed at `city._signal.ise.mie.jp`.
+This is expected to result in a negative response from `jp`, and another query for `city.ise.mie._signal.jp` is then required;
-     `example.net._signal.se` might be required;

-   - Otherwise, if the lookup name has any labels in front of the `_signal` label, remove them to construct a new lookup name (such as `_signal.se`), and go to step 2.
+   - Otherwise, if the lookup name has any labels in front of the `_signal` label, remove them to construct a new lookup name (such as `_signal.jp`), and go to step 2.
      (This is to enable zone structures without wildcards.)

    - Otherwise, return null (no notification target available).